I found out I was pregnant, one month after I received my Masters Degree…

 My boyfriend and I were broke; living with my mother, and about to move into a 1-bedroom apartment, because that was all we could afford.

-Working, while pregnant and stressed was so unhealthy for me and my baby, and thinking about my financial woes, made me stress even more.
+Working, while pregnant and depressed was so unhealthy for me and my baby, and thinking about my financial woes, made me even sadder.

 I had heard of paid-maternity leave, and I hoped that my employer would provide me with that assistance because, how else would I be able to pay my bills, right?